Best Football Stats API in 2026 — Compared

 - Flat access model.
 Every endpoint is available on every plan.
 You never hit a paywall mid-development because a specific data type is locked behind a higher tier.

-- 1,196 competitions.
+- 80 competitions by default, up to 1,196 on request.
 Strong coverage of both major European leagues and smaller federations across South America, Asia, and Africa.

 - Developer-first documentation.
 Clean REST API, consistent JSON response shapes, and practical code examples.